MitchellAugustin/water-you-using/README.md

+## Acknowledgements
+Water You Using was developed for BoilerMake VII by Levi Pinkard, Mitchell Augustin, Sabrina Eichenberger, and Chen Kai Chuang.

 ## Note on this respository
 This repository contains all of the source code from all of our other repositories.
 Due to the size of the frontend's NODE_MODULES folder, that folder has been excluded.
 Please see the frontend's dedicated repository to compile it.